Patrick64/reefine/README.md

 Hello world
 -----------

 This is a small tutorial to create a clothing shop filter.
-Please refer to the [Ralph](http://www.ralphmedia.co.uk/reefine/demo_basic) website for a live demo.
+[View a live demo](http://reefine-demo.patrickw.tech/reefine/demo_basic).

 1. Create a Channel called "clothes"
 2. Create a Field group called "clothes"